Guidebook Updates for ‘Rick Steves Great Britain’

 - Charlotte's Pantry in Moreton-in-Marsh is now a Huffkins.

-- In Moreton-in-Marsh, the Co-Op grocery store took over Budgens, and there's no longer a small Co-Op grocery on High Street.
+- In Moreton-in-Marsh, the Co-Op grocery store has taken over Budgens, and there's no longer a small Co-Op grocery on High Street.

 Edinburgh